Skip to main content

 Configuring the Rebalancing Interval and Distribution Margin

-To fine-tune how NFO Central manages load distribution, configure the Rebalancing time interval (sec) and Distribution Margin (%) in the Load Balancer tab.
+Once your pool is created, you can optionally tune the rebalancing behavior.
+Configure the Rebalancing time interval (sec) and Distribution Margin (%) in the Load Balancer Pools tab.

 Rebalancing time interval (sec) controls how frequently NFO Central monitors the input packet rate per device to determine whether exporters should be shifted between peer nodes.
 The default is 90 seconds.